Nirvan007/SmartBank_Project/README.md

 For more details refer: <https://easyeda.com/>

 #### Arduino IDE
 Arduino Integrated Development Environment or Arduino Software (IDE) contains a text editor for writing code, a message area, a text console, a toolbar with buttons for common functions and a series of menus.
 It connects to the Arduino hardware to upload programs and communicate with them.
+For more details refer: <https://www.arduino.cc/en/software>

 #### Fritzing
 Fritzing is an open-source hardware initiative that makes electronics accessible as a creative material for anyone.
 We offer a software tool, a community website and services in the spirit of Processing and Arduino, fostering a creative ecosystem that allows users to document their prototypes, share them with others, teach electronics in a classroom, and layout and manufacture professional PCBs.
+For more details refer: <https://fritzing.org/>

 ####Autodesk Fusion 360
 Fusion 360 is a cloud-based 3D modeling, CAD, CAM, CAE, and PCB software platform for professional product design and manufacturing.
+For more details refer: <https://www.autodesk.in/products/fusion-360/overview>

 ## Reference SoC Circuit Diagram